RC4ML/Shuhai/sw/README.md

 # Members of group hugetlbfs(1001) can allocate "huge" shared memory segments
 vm.hugetlb_shm_group = 1001
 ```
-#### 3. Create a mount point for the file system
+#### c.
+Create a mount point for the file system
 ```
 $ mkdir /media/huge
 ```

-#### 4. Add this line in `/etc/fstab` (The mode 1770 allows anyone in the group to create files but not unlink or rename each other's files.)
+#### d.
+Add this line in `/etc/fstab` (The mode 1770 allows anyone in the group to create files but not unlink or rename each other's files.)
 ```
 # hugetlbfs
 hugetlbfs /media/huge hugetlbfs mode=1770,gid=1001 0 0
 ```

-#### 5. Reboot
+#### e.
+Reboot

-#### 6. Add the following line to `/etc/security/limits.conf` to configure the amount of memory a user can lock, so an application can't crash your operating system by locking all the memory.
+#### f.
+Add the following line to `/etc/security/limits.conf` to configure the amount of memory a user can lock, so an application can't crash your operating system by locking all the memory.
 ```
 @hugetlbfs	hard	memlock		1048576
 ```